alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Terraform Import
 - Import existing infrastructure into Terraform state
 - Before importing, update the Terraform configuration file to include the new resources that match the resources you want to import
+- The terraform import command does not automatically update the referenced Terraform resource block after importing the resource
 - Syntax: `terraform import aws_instance.web i-12345678`

 ### Terraform Workspace